awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 **To install the Amazon ECS container agent on an Amazon Linux 2 EC2 instance**

 1. Launch an Amazon Linux 2 EC2 instance with an IAM role that allows access to Amazon ECS\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.
+For more information, see [Amazon ECS container instance IAM role](instance_IAM_role.md)\.

 1. Connect to your instance\.